Newcastle Town Football Club

 History of our club.

-Newcastle Town FC emerged in its current format from a merger with Parkway Clayton in 1986 and are now enjoying life in the Northern Premier League.
+Newcastle Town FC emerged in its current format from a merger with Parkway Clayton in 1986.

-The Stadium, deep in the Lyme Valley Parkway in Newcastle under Lyme, Staffordshire has a capacity of 4,000, covered accommodation for 1000, seating for 300, a clubhouse which offers amongst other beverages quality cask-conditioned ale, and an £85,000 floodlighting system.
-The playing surface is surrounded by one of the few recognised cycling tracks in the north of the country which hosts many competitions and has been used by the Great British Cycling Team in the recent past.
+The Stadium, deep in the Lyme Valley Parkway in Newcastle under Lyme, Staffordshire has a capacity of 4,000, covered accommodation for 1000, seating for 300, a clubhouse and £85,000 floodlighting system.
+The playing surface is surrounded by one of the few recognised cycling tracks in the north of the country which hosts many competitions and previously used by the Great British Cycling Team.

-In the season immediately after the merger with Parkway Clayton, Newcastle Town enjoyed much success ending runners up in the Mid Cheshire League and moving into the North West Counties League as a limited company in 1987.
+In the season immediately after the merger, Newcastle Town enjoyed much success ending runners up in the Mid Cheshire League and moving into the North West Counties League as a limited company in 1987.

 In the season 2006/07, Town form fell away after a very promising start and management duo Greg Clowes and Dorian Garner took over the reins after a successful period with Unibond side Alsager Town.
 Results picked up and new players arrived with Castle only losing 4 of their last 18 games in the new duos first season in charge.
 Paul Ratcliffe also took over as Chairman of the club at this time.